*Updated September 27, 2022

 In a wider environmental sense, we are bound to our oceans.
 Most of the oxygen we breathe is generated by the waters that cover our globe; they absorb large amounts of carbon dioxide and possess a massive presence on global tidal currents, which hold a pivotal role in regulating the climate.

-blue finance for the sustainability of ocean ecosystems
+Blue finance for the sustainability of ocean ecosystems

-A turning point towards building a sustainable future in terms of the ocean is the so-called ‘blue finance.‘ With investors and companies keeping their eye and their money on developing new innovative technologies and practices such as offshore wind farms, zero-carbon ship fuels, restoring coastal ecosystems to sequester carbon, and securing the livelihoods of local communities.
+A turning point towards building a sustainable future in terms of the ocean is the so-called ‘blue finance.‘ Namely, investors and companies are keeping their eye and their money on developing new innovative technologies and practices such as offshore wind farms, zero-carbon ship fuels, restoring coastal ecosystems to sequester carbon, and securing the livelihoods of local communities.

 “For investors in established sectors such as fisheries and shipping, the challenge is to redirect capital away from socially and environmentally harmful activities towards sustainable activities.
 For emerging sectors in the blue economy, such as marine conservation, the challenge is to attract private finance.
 This is not easy because nature-based activities are often seen as too small, too risky, and not offering an attractive return.”

-– concludes the Economist in its last report.
+– concludes the Economist.

-it, big data technologies, and a sustainable seafood fish population
+IT, big data technologies, and a sustainable seafood fish population

-energy transition cleans up ocean freight
+Energy transition cleans up ocean freight

 This may be the best news for ocean sustainability since the Industrial Revolution, as well as a major challenge for the economies that hugely depend on ocean freight for shipping.
 How well we are going to respond to this challenge is largely determined by the work of innovators and what is going to be the next best thing once the energy transition in ocean freight is done.

-offshore wind farms blowing energy systems away
+Offshore wind farms blowing energy systems away

 Another promising transition into a sustainable energy source is offshore wind farms.

-“It is 80% cheaper today to harness energy from the wind than it was 10 years ago and since this trend continues…the price of it is continuing to fall,” claims Henry.
+“It is 80% cheaper today to harness energy from the wind than it was 10 years ago, and since this trend continues…the price of it is continuing to fall,” claims Henry.

-Offshore wind has many tangible benefits in comparison to onshore wind, with one of them surely being cutting out the competition for land use.
+Offshore wind has many tangible benefits in comparison to onshore wind, with one of them being cutting out the competition for land use.
 Other benefits, like easier transportation and fewer infrastructure constraints, also play an important part.

 However, probably the single most exciting thing about it is its potential to be integrated with other developing industries, such as green hydrogen manufacturing.